qTeePie/audit-uniswap-v2/audit/notes/V2Pair/burn.md

 ---

-So anyways, back to the point, back to the math trick, and no re-circling this time, I promise.
+So anyways, back to the point; the math trick, and no re-circling this time, I promise.

 ```solidity
     uint _totalSupply = totalSupply; // gas savings, must be defined here since totalSupply can update in _mintFee